scalatron/scalatron.github.com/index.md

 <tr>
 <td>

-<span class='resourcetitle'>Remote-Control The Scalatron Server</span> <br>
+<span class='resourcetitle'>Command-Line Interface</span> <br>

-The installation includes a simple <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20CLI.md">command-line interface</a> (CLI) for Scalatron that allows you to remotely manage users, upload source code, build bots and track the leader board from the command line.
+Scalatron comes with a basic <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20CLI.md">command-line interface</a> (CLI) that lets you manage users, upload code and build bots from the command line.

 </td>
 <td>

+<span class='resourcetitle'>Community</span> <br>

+Enthusiasts post usefuly tips or tricks for Scalatron elsewhere on the web, which we are happy to <a href="pages/elsewhere.html">tell you about</a>.
+Have something to add? <a href="mailto:scalatron@hotmail.com">Let us know</a>!

 </td>
 </tr>